 - Clauses that attempt to "contract out" of the Act;

 - "Pay if paid" and "pay when paid" clauses, even if they are included in the contract;

 - Clauses aimed to deter a person from taking action under the Act; and

-*** What happens if the payment schedule is not served within 10 business days?
+What happens if the payment schedule is not served within time?

 - Procedure 1 - Respondent serves a valid payment schedule within 10 business days after receipt of the claimant's payment claim